bhyvex/sale/README.md

 `hub clone dikaio/sale`

-Update domain.tld to your domain.
+Update domain.tld to your domain in `source/data/site.yml`.